esphome/esphome-docs/components/lvgl.rst

 - any :ref:`Styling <lvgl-styling>` and state-based option to override styles inherited from parent.
 The arc's size and position will respect the padding style properties.

-If the ``adv_hittest`` flag is enabled the arc can be clicked through in the middle.
+If the ``adv_hittest`` :ref:`flag <lvgl-objupdflag-act>` is enabled the arc can be clicked through in the middle.
 Clicks are recognized only on the ring of the background arc.

 .. note::